Cambridge Healthtech Institute ’s 2nd Annual

 In-line Raman spectroscopy demonstrates strong capabilities to monitor key parameters, such as structure and conformation of proteins, titer, purity, enabling to monitor some downstream processes.
-From a QC perspective, this technique is also
+From a QC perspective, this technique is also efficient

-will present opportunities based on examples.
+opportunities based on examples.

 15:45 Refreshment Break in the Exhibit Hall with Poster Viewing